It is very difficult to gain re-entry to the UK after a forced removal/deportation.

 Generally, entry to the UK will be refused if you fall into these categories, unless:

-you overstayed for less than 90 days and you left the UK voluntarily at your own expense.
+you overstayed for less than 30 days and you left the UK voluntarily at your own expense.
+(The immigration rules state that if you overstayed for more than 30 days, unless specific exceptions apply you will be subject to a 12 month re-entry ban).

 you left the UK voluntarily at your own expense more than 12 months ago